-I’m a 49-year-old Aspergic CAD-Monkey.
-Sardonic, cynical and with the political leanings of a social reformer, I’m also a toy and model soldier collector, particularly interested in the history of plastics and plastic toys.
-Other interests are history, current affairs, modern art, and architecture.
+I’m a 51-year-old Aspergic CAD-Monkey.
+Sardonic, cynical and with the political leanings of a social reformer, I’m also a toy and model figure collector, particularly interested in the history of plastics and plastic toys.
+Other interests are history, current affairs, modern art, and architecture, gardening and natural history.
 I love plain chocolate, fireworks and trees but I don’t hug them, I do hug kittens.
-I hate ignorance, when it can be avoided, therefore I hate the 'educational' establishment and pity the millions they’ve failed.
-And I hate the short-sighted stupidity of the entire ruling/industrial elite, with their planet destroying fascism and added “buy-one-get-one-free”.
+I hate ignorance, when it can be avoided, so I hate the 'educational' establishment and pity the millions they’ve failed with teaching-to-test and rote 'learning' and I hate the short-sighted stupidity of the entire ruling/industrial elite, with their planet destroying fascism and added “buy-one-get-one-free”.
+I also have no time for fools and little time for the false crap we're all supposed to pretend we haven't noticed, or the games we're supposed to play.

 Taking a shot of an unknown mini-sub for the other blog gave me the chance to shoot all the boats, and so I've added images of the Rubber boat to the 1st type US marines (the post is still waiting for text!) and the canoe to the 1st type Commandos, doing their thang in a water-butt!